Pensacola Metro Dashboard

 How healthy is democracy in your community?
 Voter turnout is one way to measure that.
 In the 2018 midterm election, turnout was 61.2% in Escambia county; in Santa Rosa, it was 57.6%.
 The state turnout was 62.7%.
 All three figures were up compared to the 2014 midterm election.

 This measures the number of crimes reported per 100,000 citizens, including both violent crimes and property crimes.
 The crime rate has been declining in Escambia County for the last five years.
-In Escambia it was down 6 percent in 2018 from 2017.
-In Santa Rosa, it was down 6.8 percent in the same time period.
+In Escambia it was down 3.4 percent in 2019 from 2018.
+In Santa Rosa, it was down 10.3 percent in the same time period.
+The state crime rate is down 6.3 percent from 2018.

 Escambia County ranks 58th out of 67 counties in the preterm birth rate — and among 17 counties of similar population, Escambia is second lowest.
 Children born earlier than 37 weeks can be at risk for health and developmental issues.